 Accessories for your dog!

 Author P.L.
 Travers brought magic to 17 Cherry Tree Lane with the arrival of Mary Poppins to this fictitious address in London.
-Shopkeepers at The Dress Shop at Cherry Tree Lane in the Marketplace Co-Op of Disney Springs send shoppers on their way with nostalgic outfits.
+Shopkeepers at The Dress Shop at Cherry Tree Lane in the Marketplace Co-Op of Disney Springs used to send shoppers on their way with nostalgic outfits.

 WDW Table Service Review: Chef Art Smith’s Homecomin’

 You must add Chef Art Smith’s Homecomin’ restaurant to your next Walt Disney World itinerary.
 Bless your heart; this is southern comfort food served with innovative style.

 Michael and I booked a meal at this cozy Table Service Restaurant — Chef Art Smith’s Homecomin’ — located in Disney Springs.

 Lunch at Homecomin’!

 Repeat visitors may have noticed the subtle name change here.
 The restaurant debuted as Homecoming and then took on a more southern sound, Homecomin’.
 Indeed, Chef Art has brought his culinary skills back to his Floridian roots.
 In Jasper to the north of Disney World, Chef Art’s mom, Addie Mae, used local ingredients like sugar cane and citrus in her homemade recipes.
 You’ll find cake on the menu if you have room for dessert; Chef Art baked cakes for Central Foods in the 1981 Magic Kingdom college program.
 Welcome to Homecomin’!